-It can be challenging to find work experience in a mortuary but working with bereavement services, care homes, hospices and hospitals could provide valuable contacts and experience.
+It can be challenging to find work experience in a mortuary, but work in a laboratory or with an undertaker or funeral directors is useful.
+Working with bereavement services, care homes, hospices and hospitals could also provide valuable contacts and experience.

 APTs work almost exclusively for NHS hospital mortuaries or local authority public mortuaries.

 There are around 700 APTs across the UK, with 15 to 20 trainee positions available annually (AAPT).

 - LocalGov Jobs (for jobs with local authorities)

 - NHS Jobs

 Once qualified, you'll need to keep up to date with changes to mortuary policies and procedures, and be aware of developments in your area of work.